 - Using information on pollution levels, sources, and incidents to inform the public, community decision makers, and government;

 - Promoting best management practices, stewardship, and increased awareness through grassroots education and volunteer engagement;

-- Partnerships with other organizations to influence policy and decisions at the local, state, and federal level as appropriate and sustainable.
+- Working through partnerships with other organizations to influence policy and decisions at the local, state, and federal level as appropriate and sustainable.

-ISSUES of great concern to the North Fork include:
+SOME ISSUES of concern to the North Fork include: